localstack/localstack-blog.github.io/content/2024-08-28-ephemeral-instances/index.md

 localstack pod save brian-ephemeral-instance
 ```

-Back in the LocalStack web app, I have several options for loading this instance into an ephemeral instance.
-For example, I can go directly to the **Cloud Pods** item on the left-hand navigation, click into the detail page for my `brian-ephemeral-instance` pod and then click on the **Browse Version** button to create a new instance using the currently selected version of the Cloud Pod that will live for 30 minutes.
+Back in the LocalStack web app, I have several options for loading this Cloud Pod into an ephemeral instance.
+For example, I can go directly to the **Cloud Pods** item on the left-hand sidebar, access the detail page for my `brian-ephemeral-instance` pod by clicking on it and then press on the **Browse Version** button to create a new instance using the currently selected version of the Cloud Pod that will live for 30 minutes.

 {{< img-simple src=cloud-pods.png width=800 alt="Creating an ephemeral instance from a Cloud Pod in the LocalStack web app">}}